WangYuanMike/CarND-Vehicle-Detection/writeup.md

 | color space for all features | YCrCb |

 #### 3. Train classifier
-First of all, data set (including both vechicle and non-vehicle images) has been splitted into training set and test set.
+Data set (including both vechicle and non-vehicle images) has been splitted into training set and test set.
 * Train set size: 14208
 * Test set size: 3552